OBOFoundry/OBOFoundry.github.io/ontology/doid.md

     title: "Disease Ontology 2015 update: an expanded and updated database of human diseases for linking biomedical knowledge through disease data."
 ---

-Creating a comprehensive hierarchical controlled vocabulary for human disease representation.
+Creating a comprehensive classification of human diseases organized by etiology.

 <img src="http://www.disease-ontology.org/media/images/DO_logo.jpg"/>